 As proposed in this document, internal and external grievance redress mechanism have been established and a register book for grievance is being maintained.
+The GRM will also cover potential GBV related cases for which a GBV focal point will be nominated and trained.
 There were no individual or community complaints during construction phase.
 The GRM mechanism will try to address any complaint amicably; and if required through formal hearings and investigations.